open-slicer/cell/docs/locket.md

-# locketd
+# Locket

+Locket is how Slicer clients can receive events and just partake in realtime web comms.

-`locketd` is a WebSocket server daemon for Cell that uses Cell's Locket API.
-This allows it to be horizontally scalable, as instances can register with the main Cell server by making an authorised HTTP request.
+`locketd` is Cell's implementation.
+It allows Cell to be horizontally scalable, as instances can register with the main Cell server by making an authorised HTTP request.
 Redis is used to dispatch requests to `locketd`; read more in the [scaling section](scaling.md).

 ## API